Mik0aj/Server-Cheat-Sheat/README.md

     * `intel_iommu=on` enables IOMMU

-    * `intel_iommu=pt` allows for SR-IOV, which lets you split your GPU into smaller virtual GPUs, currently i am not using it, and i will probably never will by default GTX 10xx family doesn't support it.
+    * `intel_iommu=pt` allows for SR-IOV, which lets you split your GPU into smaller virtual GPUs, currently i am not using it, and probably never will.
+By default GTX 10xx family doesn't support it.
 There are workarounds but with 1050ti I came to conclusion that it is not worth even trying.
     * `video=efifb:off` and `video=vesafb:off` make sure that the GPU framebuffer is not being used.
 If I understand it correctly it disables drivers for primary GPU.
-So that host wont use GPU while booting. **IMPORTANT Make sure that these two switches look like this "video=efifb:off video=vesafb:off" otherwise the may not work**
+So that host wont use GPU while booting. **IMPORTANT Make sure that these two kernel parameters look like this "video=efifb:off video=vesafb:off" otherwise the may not work**

 3. Run `update-grub` and Reboot. **IMPORTANT Make sure that changes took affect**.
 It is very important to check if grub actually updated. to do that run ```cat /proc/cmdline``` If you get output similar to this ```BOOT_IMAGE=/boot/vmlinuz-5.11.22-4-pve root=/dev/mapper/pve-root ro quiet intel_iommu=on intel_iommu=pt video=efifb:off video=vesafb:off``` everything is working correctly.
 4. You'll have to modify `/etc/modules` and add ```vfio